 Principled Space, Not Safe Space

 The very first week of every school term is where I establish the rules of engagement and set firm expectations with my students about my subject.

 I always record the content as a video and upload it to our learning content system where students can replay and review as many times as they need.

 Among the many policies and procedures I outline, I tell students that we have a collective responsibility to establish a principled space in our classroom.
 This is a “ground-clearing practice that sets a leveled foundation upon which to build our work and relations” in the classroom.

 The principled space was originally developed by artist and activist, Hanalei Ramos.
-We’ve applied this practice in our collective, Building the Anti-Racist Classroom (BARC), at the start of every workshop.
+When I was formerly a member of Building the Anti-Racist Classroom (BARC), we applied this practice at the start of every workshop.
 The idea behind the principled space recognizes that it’s not ever truly possible to guarantee a ‘safe space’ and thus in its place, we can at least commit to adhering to a set of agreed principles.